junxit/us-congress-code/title-26/chapter-1/sec-30b.md

 ### Effective Date of 2014 Amendment

 Pub.
 L. 113–295, div.
 A, title II, § 218(c), Dec.
 19, 2014, 128 Stat.
-4035, provided that: “The amendments made by this section [amending this section and section 30C of this title] shall take effect as if included in the provision of the Energy Tax Incentives Act of 2005 [title XIII of Pub.
-L. 109–58] to which it relates.”
+4035, provided that: “The amendments made by this section [amending this section and section 30C of this title] shall take effect as if included in the provision of the Energy Tax Incentives Act of 2005 [Pub.
+L. 109–58, title XIII] to which it relates.”

 ### Effective Date of 2013 Amendment